Image Credit: Getty Images / AfricaImages

 I also prepare a dozen hard-boiled eggs when I have the energy.
 I keep them in the refrigerator as a toast topping or a quick and filling snack.

-I also enjoy a cup of bullet coffee made with almond milk creamer, coconut oil, grass-fed butter, or ghee.
+I also enjoy a cup of bullet coffee made with almond milk creamer and either coconut oil, grass-fed butter, or ghee.
 It’s yummy and gives me pep.
 Again, pay attention to your own triggers.
 Milk substitutes, like soy milk, can trigger migraines for some people.

 Make substitutions

-Sometimes, I just can't seem to get a craving to go away.
-I indulge once in a while if I’m at a restaurant or ordering takeout with my family.
+There are times when I just can’t seem to get a craving to go away.
+Sometimes I go ahead and indulge if I’m at a restaurant or ordering takeout with my family.
 I just try to make healthy adjustments.

 For example, I order my burger with no cheese and bun and have it wrapped in lettuce.
-It’s still delicious.
-And more importantly, it still satisfies my craving!
+It’s still very good.
+And it satisfies my craving.

 Cook at home